 For applicants who are deaf or hard of hearing:

-1. First, ask the applicant who they want for an interpreter.
+- First, ask the applicant who they want for an interpreter.
 One person who is deaf offered this suggestion: “If they say, ‘I don’t care,’ ask again.
 Because it’s really important that they know that you want to satisfy their needs.
 And they normally will give names of people that they are comfortable with in those situations.
 Second, find out their skill level, if you can.
-Ask, ‘Would you prefer ASL [American Sign Language], PSE [Pidgin Signed English], Queued Speech?’
+Ask, ‘Would you prefer ASL (American Sign Language), PSE (Pidgin Signed English), Queued Speech?’
 It’s all different.”

-2. The applicant should be able to clearly see the interpreter.
+- Make sure the applicant can clearly see the interpreter.
 Do not set up the interpreter with a window behind them, because if the window is light, it may be difficult to see the interpreter’s hands.

 For applicants who use a wheelchair:

-1. Do not push or touch the person’s wheelchair without permission.
+- Refrain from pushing or touching the person’s wheelchair without permission.
 It is part of her or his personal space.
 If you want to help someone, ask and wait for instructions.

 While interviewing an applicant who has a disability may not be an everyday occurrence, it is something for which interviewers should be prepared.
 It is essential for everyone who meets the applicant to adapt quickly to the situation to show that the work environment is welcoming to people with disabilities.